@import - Importing data

 The intermediary format stores the input data as Records associated with information from where the data originates.

-Once the data has been parsed some basic tests are performed to see if the properties of the data is compatible with the target table properties.
-E.g. if the size of the input data will fit the targeted table columns.
-This done when when the @import target command is run (2).
+Once the data has been parsed, some basic tests are performed to see if the properties of the data are compatible with the target table properties.
+E.g. if the size of the input data fits the targeted table columns.
+This is done when the @import target

-Final step of an import is to execute (3-4) the actual operations towards the database to import the data.
+The final step of an import is to execute (3-4) the actual operations towards the database to import the data.
 I.e. execute the INSERT statements.
 Any failures in the import will include specification of where in the source file the invalid data originates.

 Following is a complete example where a simple CSV file is imported to a Target table Expenses.